 Eventually, he turned this statement into his reality and started believing he is a failure.
 Chances are, when a man feels inadequate in a relationship, he is holding inside such insecurities that convince him that he is ruining your life too.
 If you think your man is doing the same, try talking to him about his emotions.
 Try reassuring him that he is truly good enough, and if in the end, he can’t come to terms with it and still thinks he is a bad influence, then you may just have to move on.

 Related Reading: 15 Signs A Commitment-Phobe Loves You

 4. He might want to let you down easy

-If in the future, you accidentally find out that the reason actually was you and not him, then the sense of betrayal you will feel will be more intense than before.
+In the future, if you accidentally find out that the reason actually was you and not him, then the sense of betrayal you will feel will be more intense than before.
 Thus, lying while breaking up with someone is often a bad idea.
-In a short-term relationship, where you both are just cutting your losses, saying ‘I’m not good for you’ and moving on, might be considered an act of kindness, but the same logic might not apply to every other situation.
-But communication in a relationship is very important.
+In a short-term relationship, where you both are just cutting your losses saying, “I’m not good for you” and moving on, might be considered an act of kindness, but the same logic might not apply to every other situation.

 5. He might be confused

-Or, he could just be confused.
-Most people are, when it comes to what they feel and how they should express their feelings.
-Honesty in a relationship is important but most people can’t be honest to themselves and hence find it hard to build a trust in a relationship.
+Another explanation for this situation could be that he is utterly confused.
+Most people are when it comes to what they feel and how they should express their feelings.
+Dishonesty in a relationship can kill its very essence.
+Many of them can’t be honest with themselves and that makes it even harder to be vocal about their opinions.

 Maybe, to some, “I’m not good for you” is a term that they heard in some TV show, and it sounded really catchy.
 But life is not a mere representation of pop culture.
 Understandably, if you think that it is incredibly childish, I would have to agree with you.
 People tend to act impractically sometimes, and the unfortunate reality is they happen to say things without meaning them.
 This might just be a popular phrase that a man uses in a futile attempt to appear cool and filmy.